Delta T is a term that gets thrown around in the HVAC field quite a bit, but what does it really mean, what is its purpose, and does it really matter?

 The first step to understanding Delta T is to look at it in terms of a mathematics or physics equation where Delta or the symbol “Δ” represents “change in” and “T” represents “Temperature”.
 Simply put, Delta T is a change in temperature typically displayed in the following equation:

-T1 – T2 = ΔT
+∆T = T1 - T2

-In terms of HVAC/R and specifically when dealing with air conditioning, we calculate Delta T as the change in the indoor dry bulb air temperature as it crosses the indoor evaporator coil.
-Measurements can be taken with a temp meter equipped with a k-type bead temp sensor.
-This tool will measure a dry bulb temperature.
-This bead temp sensor can be inserted into a hole in the duct created by a zip screw.
-To make a hole in the air duct, simply screw a zip screw into the duct and remove it from the duct.
+Measurements can be taken with a temp meter equipped with a k-type bead temp sensor or any other device capable of taking accurate and reliable dry bulb temperature measurements.
+The bead temp sensor can be inserted into a hole in the duct created by a zip screw.
+To make a hole in the air duct, simply screw a zip screw into the duct then back it all the way out.
 Now with a hole present, insert the bead temp sensor to take a temperature measurement.
 After taking the measurement, remove the bead temp sensor and screw the zip screw back in to seal the hole.

-In this case, 72°F (T1) - 53°F (T2) = 19°F therefore Delta T (ΔT) = 19°F
+In this case, 74°F (T1) - 54°F (T2) = 20°F therefore Delta T (ΔT) = 20°F

 At this point, we have covered how to find the Delta T, but it is still critical to understand what the Delta T should be and how to apply it in terms of servicing an A/C system.